Utilizing Email Marketing – Quality or Quantity?

-With an increasing amount of marketing utilizing email rather than postal mailing, we are asked more and more for as many email addresses in a sector as possible – after all, many companies think there is only a small cost penalty for adding a few more hundred names to an email and sending it out to the maximum number of people, compared to the print, post and fulfilment costs of a direct mail piece.
+With an increasing amount of marketing utilizing email rather than postal mailing, we are asked more and more for as many email addresses in a sector as possible – after all, many companies think there is only a small cost penalty for adding a few more hundred names to an email and sending it out to the maximum number of people, compared to the print, post and fulfillment costs of a direct mail piece.

 Loss of credibility

 There may be little cost penalty, however there is a credibility and time penalty.
-Large amounts of bounces do not impress email delivery services and clog up in-boxes, plus poorly targeted emails will ensure your domain is registered on spam lists before you have even got through to the real person you need to get to.
+Substantial amounts of bounces do not impress email delivery services and clog up in-boxes, plus poorly targeted emails will ensure your domain is registered on spam lists before you have even got through to the real person you need to get to.

 No anonymous emails